graypegg/unfuck/README.md

 `compiler.compile( Brainfuck String )`

-Returns an object containing the sanitized brainfuck code, a copy of the Abstract Syntax Tree, and the outputted Javascript function in a string.
+Returns an object containing the sanitized brainfuck code, a copy of the Abstract Syntax Tree, and the outputted compiled code in a string.
 See example below for example output of this function.

 ---